BackTable / VI / Podcast / Episode #26

 Dr. Jason Iannuccilli

-Dr. Jason Iannuccilli is a practicing interventional radiologist with Rhode Island Medical Imaging.
+Dr. Jason Iannuccilli is an interventional radiologist in Rhode Island and a co-founder of PureVita Labs.

 Dr. Christopher Beck